-Now that we have defined the Core and Identity Levels that make up your brand, it's time to get it out there and let your audience know you exist.
+Now that we have defined the Core and Identity Levels that make up your business, it's time to get it out there and reach your target audience by marketing your brand.
 This third pillar is, what I like to call, the Communications Level (although I've seen it also defined as the Experiential Level and Brand Management).

 If you haven't done so already, please go back and read the details that define the other two branding pillars:

 There are so many ways to communicate your brand message to your audience.
 The channels you choose will depend on who you are as a business and what your budget allows.
 Some digital channels include your website, social media, email marketing, videos, ads, etc. Print channels include direct mail, signage, media kits, brochures, etc. There are also channels on the air like radio, podcasts, and television.

 With so many choices, how do you decide where to start?
 Overwhelm is something that happens to all of us.
 Others often tell us with the best intentions that, "you should make videos" or "you should get on Instagram" or "you have to do a blog."
 There's nothing wrong with any of those things unless they don't fit into your budget and don't make sense for YOUR business.